deluxateer/delux-toolkit-express/README.md

 * simplify the carousel component's architecture
   * too much of the carousel's inner-workings markup is forcibly exposed when calling the mixin
 * implement lazy-loading for images
+* add styles for generic forms as _forms.scss

 ### Project-Specific
 * Implement smooth-scroll for navbar that's cross-browser friendly